 When your garage door springs are properly in place and operating correctly, operating the garage door up and down shouldn’t be an issue.
 When the garage door is closed, the cables are responsible for holding the weight of the door, the springs stay wound, and the torque level doesn’t change.
 As the garage door is opened, the cables wrap around lift cable drums, which unwind the springs.
 The horizontal tracks of the garage door hold the weight of the door, meaning that minimal amounts of torque are required to keep the door in its up position.

 Imbalance occurs when the wrong springs are installed on the wrong sized door.
 For instance, smaller springs installed on heavier doors will be too heavy for the springs too handle and too large of springs on smaller doors will result in it pulling up.
 Either case is bad for any garage door, and will inevitably cause an unnecessary break down of various components and mechanisms.
 The wrong sized springs have a tendency to make the garage door to fall off its tracks, causing some serious damage that could have been easily avoided.
 This could cause your garage door spring repair cost to be unnecessarily high.

-One Spring or Two?
+Fix One Garage Door Spring or Two?

-While one garage door spring is sufficient for holding up the weight of a garage door and balance it, but the issue with that is there is no counterforce on the other side.
+While one garage door spring is sufficient for holding up the weight of a garage door and balance it, but the issue with that is there is no counter force on the other side.
 This will cause the single spring to pull a shaft to the side when you open or close it.
-Installing only one single spring will work in the short term, but eventually, that one spring will damage most, if not all of the door’s components.
-The cables, brackets, hinges and bearings will all wear out prematurely.
-Not only is installing on single spring a bad investment that you will need to replace too soon; it is also a big safety concern because the anchor brackets of the spring will loosen with time.
+Installing only one single spring will work in the short term, but eventually that one spring will damage most, if not all of the door’s components.
+The cables, brackets, hinges and bearings will wear out prematurely.
+Not only is installing on single spring a bad investment that you will need to replace too soon; it is also a big safety concern, because the anchor brackets of the spring will loosen with time.
 With the constant sideways pull of the shaft, this will cause in unnecessary pressure that can result in the door collapsing.

 When to Replace Garage Door Springs

-Reliable Repair Services in Your Area
+Reliable Services in Your Area